Is Your Medication Working for You?

-It’s one thing not to take a prescribed pill for pain or cold-symptom relief when you start to feel better.
+It’s one thing to stop taking a prescribed pill for pain or cold-symptom relief when you start to feel better.
 It’s another to take an unsafe dose of that medication, or to fail to take a drug that could help prevent a heart attack, stroke, or diabetes-related blindness or amputation.

 If you know you can’t afford the drug your doctor has prescribed, speak up about it.
 A more affordable drug may exist.
 Or, if you doubt the medicine can really do that much good for you, let your doctor or pharmacist know.
 This is your chance to learn all the facts and discuss alternatives.